Some planes in the sky leave trails that persist and spread, and other planes, in the same sky, leave short-lived

 These trails are actually called contrails, short for “condensation trails”.
 They are not smoke from the engines, they are formed when the water in jet exhaust (and there’s quite a lot of it, like car exhaust on a cold day) mixes with wet cold air, and condenses and freezes into ice crystals.
 Contrails are actually a type of cirrus cloud.
 When the air is wet and cold enough the trails can stay around for a long time, and sometimes spread out.

 This difference between trails that fade away, and trails that spread, is often used as evidence of the “chemtrail” theory, which states that the longer lasting trails (or some of them) are being deliberately manipulated for some reason.
 So you see helpful images like this.

 But this is wrong.
 Contrails can fade away, and contrails can persist and spread.
 It depends on the air they are formed in.

 Now there are two main reasons why some planes leave trails and some nearby planes do not.
 The less common reason, is that different planes have different engines.
 Some engines will leave a contrail in air where another engine will not.
 Here, for example are an Airbus A340 (maiden flight: 1991) on the left, leaving contrails, and a Boeing 707 (maiden flight: 1957) not leaving contrails.
-Both are flying at 33,000 feet (part of a German test to study contrail formation), but the newer engines of the A340 produce more water vapor at a different temperature, and so makes contrails in a wider range of conditions*.
+Both are flying at 33,000 feet (part of a German test to study contrail formation), but the exhaust of the newer engines of the A340 is at a lower temperature, and so makes contrails in a wider range of conditions*.

 You can also get a similar effect with engines at different power settings, especially if it effects the exhaust temperature.
 This can occasionally be seen with high altitude refueling, when the plane being refueled cuts the throttle to near idle in order to separate from the tanker.

 But here’s the main reason why you see trails on some planes but not on others, and I’ll emphasize it, because although it’s simple, it’s also easy to miss.